ODINN-SciML/DiffEqSensitivity-Review/README.md

 If you have any questions or want to reach out, feel free to send us an email to `fsapienza@berkeley.edu`.

+## License

+The content of this project itself is licensed under the [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](LICENSE).

 <!-- ## Reference

 If you find this article useful, you can cite it as follows